Missouri Botanical Gardens Garden Glow Event

 The Missouri Botanical Gardens in St. Louis is a beautiful place to visit year-round.
 During the holiday season, the grounds are transformed into a winder wonderland filled with over a million lights on display.

-Next, the path leads to the Climatron which changes colors.
 The Fire and Light show is located in front of the Climatron.
 Trees and globes change colors to music in a synchronized display.
-This is one of the most photographed spots.
+This is one of the most photographed spots and the display is often different from year to year as you can see in the photos below.

 If you circle around the water pools, you will spy another food kiosk with smores goodies for purchase.
 Fire pits are available for toasting those marshmallows.